 We all can admit that this is an uneasy time.
-Schools are closed along with some of our favorite restaurants, gyms, and community centers.
-Due to orders from local and state governments, most social events are cancelled.
+Schools are closed along with all of our favorite restaurants, gyms, and community centers.
+Due to orders from local and state governments, all social events are cancelled.
 However, it seems Mother Nature missed the “cancel everything” memo because spring blooms are proceeding as planned!

-Take some time to get out of your house and go visit a Cincinnati Park.
+Take some time to get out of your house and go visit a Cincinnati Park (while following safe social distancing).
 Right now is the time that spring blooms are starting to explode all over the city.
 Want help identifying those spring blooms you found?
 Check out this article from Cincinnati Parks: Experience the Beauty of Spring in Cincy.

 Eden Park Hinkle Magnolia Garden

 At the corner of Eden Park Drive and Martin Drive, across from the Krohn Conservatory, is the Hinkle Gazebo and Magnolia Garden.
 This garden is often used for weddings and special occasions because of its stunning beauty.
 Daffodils are blooming now and early April is the peak time for the magnolia trees.
 (If you want to catch even more blooms, walk up the street to Mirror Lake and enjoy the flowering rosebud and cherry trees that line the lake.)

 NOTE: This is a popular location!
 In order to continue to practice safe social distancing, we recommend visiting this park on off hours.
 Try going very early in the morning or enjoying a sunset.
 Remember, if a park appears crowded, choose another park!
 You can also see beautiful magnolia trees at Annwood Park or the Mt.
 Airy Forest Arboretum.